 Representing Clients Throughout Nebraska

 We trust our treating doctors, chiropractors, dentists, surgeons, and other medical professionals to provide competent and beneficial medical treatment, and most of the time they do.
-But, when medical providers we trust make a mistake, you may have a medical malpractice claim for the serious injury or death caused by the malpractice.
+But, when medical providers whom we trust make a mistake, you may have a medical malpractice claim for the serious injury or death caused by the malpractice.
 It is important to remember that not every unfortunate outcome of medical treatment/care is the result of actionable medical malpractice.
 Nebraska malpractice laws and standards do not hold health care professionals to an impossible standard of perfection.

 To succeed in a medical malpractice case in Nebraska, a victim of medical negligence must prove:

-1) the medical provider's applicable standard of care
+1) The medical provider's applicable standard of care

-2) that the medical provider breached the applicable standard of care
+2) That the medical provider breached the applicable standard of care

-3) that the medical provider's deviation from that standard of care was the proximate cause of the injury
+3) That the medical provider's deviation from that standard of care was the proximate cause of the injury

 When these three factors are proven, a medical professional may be held responsible for damages caused by his or her negligence.
 Negligence that rises to the degree of medical malpractice can occur in a number of situations, for example: